SeanStafford/ARCHER/docs/RESUME_STATUS_REFERENCE.md

 **Note:** The legacy statuses `rendering`, `rendering_failed`, and `rendering_completed` are deprecated as of this change.
 Historical pipeline events may still reference these statuses, but new compilations use the split compilation/validation phases above.

 ### `approved`
 Resume has been approved for delivery.
 Terminal state indicating human sign-off or automated validation passed.
 Set by orchestrator or manual review after `validating_completed`.
+The `manage_registry.py approve` command sets this status and copies the PDF to `outs/results/{YYYYMMDD}/`.

 ---